dvlshah/Movie-Tracker/README.txt

   --> This url goes to HTML page for displaying and editing
       json formatted data through REST API of Movies [7]http://127.0.0.1:8000/api/movies/delete
   --> This url goes to HTML page for displaying and deleting
     json formatted data through REST API of Movies

+The admin panel comes inbuilt in django package.
+I have added basic frontend to track movie list along with paginator.